 Do you dream of including Japanese, Turkish, and Indian recipes in your weeknight dinner rotation but you are worried about having to also make mac and cheese for your kids?
 Don’t become a short order chef – I am here to help!

-Raising kids who are open trying new foods is important to me, for two reasons.
+Raising kids who are open trying new foods is important, for two reasons.

 Trying new restaurants is a favorite activity of a lot of families, and knowing that you don’t have to worry about what the kids menu might entail opens up a whole new world of experiences.
 (Actually, the topic of kids menu choices is kind of my soap box issue, so I am going to refrain from going off on a huge tangent here, but basically – when we give our kids more choices, we open up a world of new opportunities for them and for us).